 Do your visitors need basic health information?

-Nielsen has been studying consumers attitudes to protein for several years, asking 20,000 American consumers at a time to rate protein sources.
+Nielsen has been studying consumers’ attitudes toward protein for several years, asking 20,000 American consumers at a time to rate protein sources.
 This year, 55% of respondents said that protein is very important — a big jump since 2015.
 But more than half of those consumers couldn’t say accurately whether common foods were high in protein or not.
 There was very little improvement since 2015; more than half of people surveyed didn’t know that chicken is a good source of protein.
 Slightly more than half knew that beef is high in protein, and just about a third of the people asked realized that pork loin is a high-protein food.
 Only 20% identified shrimp as high in protein.
 In short, most Americans don’t know that meat is a good source of protein.

 This is pretty basic.

 According to government reports, just about 12% of Americans have a high level of health literacy.
 This is why it’s important to make sure that health information is readable.
 But even basic questions can be confusing.
 Nielsen sorted foods into groupings by protein content:

 - Foods containing less than 10 grams of protein in a serving are low in protein.